 Address: Carrer de Bellesguard, 16-20, 08022 Barcelona

-Covered by Passes?: No
+Covered by Passes: No

-Website: https://www.bellesguardgaudi.com/en (official website).
+Website: bellesguardgaudi.com (official website).
 Buy tickets here.

 One of the most interesting elements of the stone-and-brick house, at least to Laurence, is that when viewed from certain angles you can see the profile of a dragon, where the roof is the dragon’s tail, two windows create its eyes, and so on.

-The house is privately owned and is still an active residence so only certain parts of the house are open to visitors.
+The house is privately owned and is still an active residence, so only certain parts of the house are open to visitors.
 In the estate grounds you can also find walls, benches, and other structures that were created from the ruins of the medieval palace, although most are believed to have been made by Gaudí’s apprentices.

-This site is much less visited than many of the other Gaudí homes, partially because it is relatively unknown (only been open to public for a few years) and partially because it is further from the city center.
+This site is much less visited than many of the other Gaudí homes, partially because it is relatively unknown (only been open to the public for a few years) and partially because it is further from the city center.

 Casa Batlló